What's in the 'Types of pancreatic cancer' section?

 Neuroendocrine cancers develop in neuroendocrine cells, which are found in different organs or parts of the body.
 Neuroendocrine cells make hormones that help to control how our bodies work.

-Pancreatic neuroendocrine cancers start in cells in the pancreas called Islet of Langerhans cells (see diagram).
+Pancreatic neuroendocrine cancers start in cells in the pancreas called Islets of Langerhans (see diagram below).
 These cells make hormones, including insulin and glucagon, which control the sugar levels in the blood.
-There are two main types of pancreatic neuroendocrine cancer:

 Pancreatic neuroendocrine cancers may be called functioning or non-functioning.
 This depends on whether they produce higher levels of hormones, which cause symptoms.
 Most are non-functioning.
 This means that they don’t produce more hormones than normal.